kephartgis/Automating-GIS/README.md

 # Automating-GIS
-Python Scripts for Importing Tabular Data to ArcGIS Roads and Highways Extenstion Format
+Python scripts for importing tabular data to ArcGIS Roads and Highways extenstion format, adding fields as needed, and performing the overlay tasks.